MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ## Install UI flows and Power Automate Desktop (preview) on your device

-The installer contains all the components needed to record, edit, and test your automations.
+The installer contains all the components you need to record, edit, and test your automations.

 Follow these steps to install the UI flows app:

 1. [Download the UI flows installer](https://go.microsoft.com/fwlink/?linkid=2102613).
 1. Open the **Setup.Microsoft.PowerAutomate.UIflow.exe** file.

    This file is likely in your **Downloads** folder after you downloaded it in the previous step.

 1. Follow the instructions in the **UI flows setup** installer to complete the installation.
-1. Once the installer launches, select to install UI Flows, Power Automate Desktop (preview) or both.
+1. Once the installer launches, select to install UI flows, Power Automate Desktop (preview), or both.
-1. Depending on the selection, you will be prompted to select the features to install for each product.
+1. Make your selections for each feature for the installation to complete.

 >[!IMPORTANT]
 >The UI flows package installs the Webdriver component and the UI flows browser extension.
-Both of these are needed to record, test, and run UI flows for desktop.
+You need both of these to record, test, and run UI flows for desktop.
->The Power Automate Desktop (preview) package installs the Power Automate Desktop app, third-party components and browser extensions.
+>The Power Automate Desktop (preview) package installs the Power Automate Desktop app, third-party components, and browser extensions.

 ![Installation options image](https://user-images.githubusercontent.com/48315710/92633908-c546e380-f2d3-11ea-8976-6a7609eb70f8.png)